 Here are some pelagic birds you could see on your next ferry ride through the Strait of Georgia or the Salish Sea.

-Of course, there are several different species of gulls that can be seen throughout the year, including the small Mew Gulls that can be seen either bobbing in the water or hovering above the surface, and the dark-with-bright-orange-beak Heermann’s Gulls that like to hang out on sandy beaches and in kelp beds just offshore.
+Of course, several different species of gulls can be seen throughout the year, including the small Mew Gulls that can be seen either bobbing in the water or hovering above the surface, and the dark-with-bright-orange-beak Heermann’s Gulls that like to hang out on sandy beaches and in kelp beds just offshore.

 Double-crested, Pelagic, and Brandt’s Cormorants are amazing to see flying low over the water.
 They are all identifiable by their long necks and hooked bills.
-Double-crested and Brandt’s are common in Active Pass while foraging in water depths, while the Pelagic are usually closer to shore foraging over submerged reefs and rocky areas.
+Double-crested and Brandt’s are common in Active Pass while foraging in water depths, while the Pelagic are usually closer to shore, foraging over submerged reefs and rocky areas.
 If you’re closer to shore, watch for the iconic spread-winged sunning behaviour cormorants use to dry off after being in the water.

 Grebes like the large Western Grebe can sometimes be seen floating around on the water.
 Look for birds with long necks, black-and-white plumage with a yellow bill, and red eyes.